Hi, You are watching the, um Lavey sphere. Lesson one virtualization 11

 Here's where virtualization comes in.

-and installed the hyper visor or the rituals action layer, as it is also called.
+and install the hyper visor or the virtualization layer, as it is also called.

 So from the high improvisers standpoint,